-In the past, CBGa has been viewed as a minor player in the cannabis plant due to the fact that it rarely appears in significant amounts (usually less than 1%).
+In the past, CBGA has been viewed as a minor player in the cannabis plant due to the fact that it rarely appears in significant amounts (usually, if present at all, it is in quantities of less than 1%).
 There is great excitement, however, as expert growers are beginning to breed strains with high levels of this unique cannabinoid.
-We’ve been increasingly receiving questions about decarboxylating CBGa.
+We’ve been increasingly receiving questions about CBGA and decarboxylating CBGA to create CBG.

-We are happy to announce that NOVA activates CBG in addition to THC and CBD!
-Check out the information below on CBG along with the testing results showing decarb of CBGa to CBG in NOVA.
+We are happy to announce that NOVA and FX activate CBG in addition to THC and CBD!
+Keep scrolling to see more information below on this unique cannabinoid along with testing results showing decarb of CBGA to CBG in NOVA and FX.

 CBG was discovered over 50 years ago in Israel, and 30 years later the precursor, CBGa, was discovered by Japanese scientists.